MSU-Libraries/catalog/docs/solr.md

 ## Helpers

-To quick-connect to the database within the container (without having to lookup the password from the Docker secret or CI variable), simply use the `connect` command.
+To quick-connect to the [zk-shell](https://pypi.org/project/zk-shell/#usage) within the container (without having to pass the ZK hosts) simply use the `solr-zk-shell` command.

 ```bash
 docker exec -it $(docker ps -q -f name=catalog-prod-solr_solr) solr-zk-shell